 Parent, Teacher, Author

-In the past seven years, I have seen my research interests begin to focus on issues of social justice and equity.
+In the past few years, I have seen my research interests begin to focus on issues of social justice and equity.
 These range from my interest in studying how sexualized media impacts children and young people to my interest in implementing and evaluating a mentoring program for new faculty and a STEM camp for middle school girls.
 Each of the pieces of scholarship that I’ve done over the past several years has allowed me to grow in my understanding of processes that impede those from underrepresented populations in their ability to succeed and strategies to promote success.

 I believe that it is imperative that scholars engage in public conversation about their work, and engaging in this public discourse has allowed me to develop a national reputation regarding how media depictions of gender influence child development.
 In our connected world, scholars who engage publicly can break the boundaries that separate those in the academy from the layperson whom their research might affect.
 Blending my scholarly interest with my focus on social justice has allowed me rich opportunities to write and speak in both settings.
 My writing and presenting related to my scholarship aim to shed light on the scholarly information in a way that is accessible to the public, and to provide strategies that will aid those from underrepresented populations to succeed.